 Please note that our community relations initiative is distinct from the complaint protocol, which would continue to be used for operational complaints such as odour occurrences.

-The following summarizes comments that we have received:
+The following summarizes comments/enquiries that we have received as of February 6, 2025:

 .